-[Update: Now available in Europe] Google Maps Go beta expands to the US
+[Update: Now available for everyone] Google Maps Go beta expands to the US

 If you'd like to give it a try, be sure to join the testing group before trying to download it over on the Play Store, as otherwise, the app may not list your devices as compatible.

-Rita and I have been checking over the last few days and we've finally been able to sign up for the Google Maps Go Beta (in Lebanon and England, respectively).
-It's compatible with all my recent devices and should be available to all across Europe.
+Rita and I (Scott) have been checking over the last few days and we've finally been able to sign up for the Google Maps Go Beta (in Lebanon and England, respectively).
+It's compatible with all my recent devices and should be available to everyone in Europe, the Middle East, and beyond as an open beta.
 So if you fancy trying the lighter version of Maps, head over and sign up to be a tester.

 - Source: